AmmoCan/on-point/README.md

 ### Menus

 This panel adds custom menu management to the Customizer.
 It allows you to live-preview changes to your menus before they're published.
-On Point supports three menu locations:
+On Point supports the following three (3) menu locations:

 1. Front Page Menu
 2. Single Page Menu